locana-co/PMT/Database/Functions.md

 6. boundary\_id (integer) - the boundary id referenced by the feature\_id (filter).
 7. feature\_id (integer) - the feature id to restrict activities to (filter).
 8. record\_limit (integer) - the number of records to limit return to, remaining classifications will be aggregated into an "other" classification.
+9. filter\_classification\_ids (character varying) - comma seperated list of classification ids for provided taxonomy id to restrict returned values to.

 ##### Result